Skip to Main Content

 cover art

-The Souls of Black Folk - Recommended by Kyle Threet, Writing Coach
+The Langston Hughes reader - Recommended by Kyle Threet, Writing Coach

 cover art

-Yoga for Everyone - Recommended by Jackie Travis, Math Specialist
+Yoga for Everyone - Recommended by Jackie Travis, Tutor Coordinator

 Written by yoga teacher, social justice activist, and leading voice of the Yoga for All movement Dianne Bondy, this book offers yoga for everyone, regardless of their shape, size, ethnicity, or level of ability.
 You can do all 50 poses and perform all 16 sequences for one singular experience that focuses on specific physical and mental issues.